uditiparmar/CODSOFT/README.md

 1. Titanic Survival Prediction

    Problem Statement: Build a model that will return a passengers survival chance given a passengers detail as input.

+2. Sales Prediction Using Python

+   Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.

 Feel free to explore the code, and documentation provided in each project.
 Your feedback and insights are greatly appreciated as I continue to refine and expand my skills in the dynamic field of data science.
 Happy coding! 🚀📊